cfujiname/CV/README.md

 Previously, I was the Head of Production for a couple of the most prestigious bakeries and cake companies across London, leading mid-sized teams and managing the supply-chain system to deliver products according to increasing demand in quantities and quality - including Royal Weddings in the Middle East.

 A couple of months ago, I decided to change my career and enroll Makers to become a Software Dev, as I discovered my passion for coding while building a simple app in Swift - that is when I realised what really excites me about tech - the possibility to provide useful software to alleviate burden in any form.
-Read: improve quality of life in a general manner.
+Read: improve quality of work/life in a general manner.

 ## Projects